d2l-ai/d2l-en/chapter_linear-regression/oo-design.md

 %%tab tensorflow
 import time
 import numpy as np
-from d2l import torch as d2l
+from d2l import tensorflow as d2l
 import tensorflow as tf
 ```